Rae Morris

 Rachel Anne "Rae" Morris (born 2 September 1992) is an English singer and songwriter.
 She released her debut album, Unguarded, in 2015.
 Her second album, Someone Out There, was released in January 2018.
+Her third album, Rachel@Fairyland, was released in July 2022.

 Early life

 Morris was born in Blackpool, Lancashire, England, and started playing the piano when she was four years old.
 She attended St. George's School and then studied A-levels in music and drama at Cardinal Newman College in Preston, Lancashire.
 She worked as a waitress at the grounds of Blackpool F.C.

 Career

 2011: Early live appearances

 Morris gigged in Blackpool and around the North-West England during her college studies.
 She attracted the attention of BBC Radio Lancashire presenter Sean McGinty, who put her forward to perform on the BBC Introducing stage at the Reading and Leeds Festivals in August 2011.
 She was signed to Universal Music Publishing Group the same month and to Atlantic Records in September 2011.
 Morris had received attention from other labels but chose Atlantic because they "would take it slow" and "didn't blow any smoke up my arse".

 During this period she was mentored by fellow Blackpool singer-songwriter Karima Francis, who helped develop her songwriting skills.
 She was also in a two-year relationship with Francis, which she said inspired the songs on her debut album "about going through that, exploring that sexuality and those feelings for the first time.
 Then coming out the other side of that as well, so that's the album".